 Lookstein Virtual Jewish Academy is an online school for Jewish studies that supplements Jewish school programming.
-It brings quality online Jewish education to Jewish students everywhere, regardless of geographic location or ideological orientation, and to supports Jewish schools by providing affordable, innovative, differentiated instruction to supplement their existing course offerings.
+We bring quality online Jewish education to Jewish students everywhere, regardless of geographic location or ideological orientation, and support Jewish schools by providing affordable, innovative, differentiated instruction to supplement their existing course offerings.

 Lookstein Virtual Jewish Academy creates and facilitates effective Jewish Studies online courses with a deep commitment to student academic success and positive student experiences.

 Between 2014-2016, Lookstein Virtual Jewish Academy was the recipient Joshua Venture Group support.
 In 2016, Lookstein Virtual Jewish Academy was recognized as one of the 50 most innovative projects in the American Jewish community by Slingshot.

 Lookstein Virtual Jewish Academy is sponsored through grants from the AVI CHAI Foundation, the Kohelet Foundation, and the William Davidson Foundation with additional support from Joshua Venture Group and Targum Shlishi.
-LVJA is grateful for their ongoing support and encouragement.
+We are grateful for their ongoing support and encouragement.